johnttaylor/colony.core/src/Cpl/System/README.txt

 <pre>

 The System namespace contains platform independent foundation abstractions and classes related to program execution.
-The interfaces and abstactions are designed to support multi-threaded application.
+The interfaces and abstractions are designed to support multi-threaded application.

 </pre>
 @endhtmlonly
 */